lconde-ucl/sarek_aws/hackathon.md

 ## Step 4a: run Sarek with the test profile

 > NOTE: This completes successfully.
-However, if resubmitted with `-resume` (and same work folder), it does not cache, it runs all the jobs again

 ```
 NXF_VER=24.04.4